geekobiloba/dotfiles/README.md

 4. Initialize Neovim,

-    1. Open Neovim and let it install necessary plugins.
+    1. Open Neovim and let it install parsers.
     2. Run `:MasonInstallAll` to install some LSPs.
     3. Quit.